FaithGriffin/CCPROG3_AnimalChess/README.md

 💻**To run**:

-   - Install java, seth path depending on OS, compile AnimalChess/App.java, then run.
+   - Install java, set PATH depending on OS, compile AnimalChess/App.java, then run.